Cradle Cap On Your Baby's Face: Causes And Treatment

 We’ll assure you from the get-go that cradle cap is harmless, fairly common, and not contagious.
 That said, you’ll still want to know how to care for your baby’s skin.

 In this article, you’ll read about the causes of cradle cap on your baby’s face as well as how to treat it.
+You’ll also learn about mistakes to avoid and how to know when you need help.
 But first, let’s discuss what cradle cap is.

 Table Of Contents